Agenda

 • Add safer crossings where people already need to cross.

-• Help residents and neighborhoods navigate sidewalk design, funding, and permitting.
+• Help residents and neighborhoods navigate sidewalk design, funding, permitting, and neighborhood financing.

 Projects